What's Facebook Creator? If you want to add more polish to your Facebook Live broadcasts, this app is for you.

-Facebook Creator is a handy all-in-one app that lets you record branded video, chat with your community, and get valuable insights for your content.
+Facebook Creator is a handy all-in-one app that lets you record branded videos, chat with your community, and get valuable insights into your content.

 In this article, you’ll discover how to use the Facebook Creator mobile app to get the most out of your Facebook Live videos.

 Creator Studio has merged into Meta Business Suite, offering a streamlined experience for managing and monetizing your content on both Facebook and Instagram.

 What's in Meta Business Suite:

 Unified Platform: All your essential tools like Planner, Insights, and Inbox are now easier to use.

 Centralized Management: Handle all your Pages and profiles in one place and post to both Facebook and Instagram simultaneously.